israkir/telemetry-simulator/docs/telemetry-trace-schema.md

 ---

 This schema is aligned with **`src/simulator/scenarios/conventions/semconv.yaml`** (schema version 1.0.0).
-The examples and attribute tables reflect both the normative conventions and representative `traces.jsonl` output (including simulator deviations noted at the top).
+The examples and attribute tables reflect the normative conventions and representative simulator output (including simulator deviations noted at the top).
 Use this document for validation, dashboards, and downstream trace processors.
-For concrete control-plane shapes, see sample scenarios such as `request_allowed_audit_flagged` (allow with audit), `request_blocked_rate_limited` (rate-limited before policy), and `request_blocked_invalid_payload_multi` (multiple `gentoro.validation.error` events on the payload span).
+For concrete control-plane shapes, see sample scenarios such as `request_allowed_audit_flagged` (allow with audit), `request_blocked_rate_limited` (rate-limited before policy), and `request_blocked_invalid_payload_multi` (multiple validation error events on the payload span).